 - Dizziness or passing out.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when liraglutide (victoza) is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when liraglutide (victoza) is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 - Very bad and sometimes deadly pancreas problems (pancreatitis) have happened with liraglutide (victoza).
 Call your doctor right away if you have very bad stomach pain, very bad back pain, or very upset stomach or throwing up.

 What are some other side effects of Liraglutide?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Diarrhea or constipation.